Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

     - *Potion of Speed
     - *Potion of Healing
     - *Potion of Greater Healing
-    - *Potion of Superior Healing
-    - *Potion of Supreme Healing
     - *Potion of Poison
     - Potion of Dragon's Breath
   - Events